Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 - pnpm 8.x as package manager

-This file acts as an operations manual: it prevents Claude from having to infer how your tools work and speeds up its response time.
-Instead of depending on context crawling, you give it a clear blueprint of your environment.
+This file acts as an operations manual: it prevents Claude from having to infer how your tools work and accelerates its response time.
+Instead of relying on context crawling, you give it a clear blueprint of your environment.

 The difference?
-With explicit documentation, Claude goes from intuiting your flow to operating like another developer on the team.
-More speed, less friction, fewer tokens wasted.
+With explicit documentation, Claude goes from intuiting your flow to operating as one more developer on the team.
+More speed, less friction, fewer wasted tokens.

-I've already talked about what MCP is and the possibilities it opens, but to summarize Model Context Protocol allows Claude to communicate with specialized services.
-They're not simple HTTP calls (it's not an API), they're tools with well-defined interfaces.
+I have already talked about what MCP is and the possibilities it opens, but to summarize Model Context Protocol allows Claude to communicate with specialized services.
+They are not simple HTTP calls (it is not an API), they are tools with well-defined interfaces.

 // .mcp.json (project config)